oskarrough/ember-wordpress/README.md

 # Ember Wordpress

 This will help you connect Ember Data with the official Wordpress API also known as the WP-API.
-Works fine with Ember Data 2.x and WP API v2.
-An extremely powerful and easy combination.
+An extremely powerful and simple combination.
+You'll need to be using Ember Data > 2 and WP API v2.

+This addon works with ember-cli.
+Once installed, you'll have an application adapter, serializer as well as the default models (post, page, category, tag) that you need to get data out of the Wordpress API.
+As this is a work in progress, in this readme you'll find some helpful advice.
+Also see the `tests/dummy` folder in this repository where you'll find an example application.

+## Demonstration

 - [Demo](http://ember-wordpress.surge.sh/)
 - [Demo source code](https://github.com/oskarrough/ember-wordpress/tree/master/tests/dummy/app)
 - [Demo WP API](http://dev-ember-wordpress.pantheon.io/wp-json/wp/v2/)

-This addon works with ember-cli.
-Once installed, you'll have an application adapter, serializer as well as the default models (post, page, category, tag) that you need for Wordpress out of the box.
-For an example setup, see the `tests/dummy` folder in this repository.

 ## How to use